-Credit will not be given for a course that is repeated within a 2 year period.
+Credit will not be given for a course taken more than once in a two year period.

 Method to Certify Completion

-A roster fee of $1.00 per CE hour is required to process course completion hours in New Hampshire and will be added to the order upon checkout.
+A roster fee of $1.65 per credit hour ordered is required to process course completion hours in North Carolina and will be added to the order total upon checkout.

 are required to view our website when you wish to access the learning center.
 You should also note that taking courses over a wireless internet connection is not advised.
 When taking your exams you should try to be on a wired internet connection to your computer.